polito/students-app/CONTRIBUTING.md

 ## Prerequisites

+You can work on this project on any platform: Windows, macOS or Linux.

 In order to work on this project you'll need git and a recent version of Node.js (ideally the [gallium](https://nodejs.org/download/release/v16.16.0/) LTS release).
 [Nvm](https://github.com/nvm-sh/nvm) can be used to automatically select the correct version enforced